- Bespoke island designs

 Many clients want to be able to sit at, or around their kitchen island.
 At LWK Kitchens we know how to produce designs that ensure you are happy with both the style and comfort of your island design.
 For example, a standard kitchen work surface is 90cm- too low to sit at comfortably atop a stool, but too high to sit at on a chair.
 So be it a 100mm thick worktop, split levels, glass overlays, or increased furniture heights, we will work with you to get the right fit, in both size and style.
 Whatever your specific need you will find the benefit of our design knowledge invaluable in incorporating the subtleties of these points.

 Latest design trends for kitchen islands

 The design team at LWK Kitchens work closely with the designers at our German manufacturers and other leading industry names to ensure we are at the forefront of the latest design trends.
 With specific reference to kitchen Islands, we would summarise the latest trends as follows:

-- 'Floating' designs for handle-less kitchens.
-In these designs we continue the handle-less stainless steel channel right around the kitchen island- and the worktop is then placed atop the units, creating a fantastic 'floating' effect.
+In these designs we continue the handle-less stainless steel channel right around the kitchen island.
+The worktop is then carefully fitted on top of the units, with the gap created between worktop and units producing a fantastic 'floating' effect.

 Waterfall kitchen islands (or work surface wrapped islands)